 The August–September peak coincides with the run-up to China’s Golden Week celebration in early October which, like Chinese New Year, sees businesses closing or running down operations during the seven-day holiday period.
 Factories shut and ports operate a skeleton staff, which prompts an annual pre-shutdown rush to move goods to the West in order to meet retailers’ demands in the early pre-Christmas period.
 The common factor between the two main seasonal shipping peaks is a spike in freight prices – particularly in air freight as businesses are willing to pay more to expedite deliveries, in some cases shifting consignments from ocean to air freight.

-How can Hemisphere help clients with logistics?
+How can HGL help clients with logistics?

-For Hemisphere, the advantage of having years of involvement in the logistics industry is that we have had deep experience of dealing with the seasonal peaks and troughs of the shipping year.
+For HGL, the advantage of having years of involvement in the logistics industry is that we have had deep experience of dealing with the seasonal peaks and troughs of the shipping year.
 As a logistics provider with global reach and strong international partnerships we believe in working closely with our clients to maximise the potential of their supply chain, and encourage forward planning in order to both minimise costs and ensure there are no unpleasant surprises further down the line.
-With Hemisphere, you can be confident that you are dealing with a trusted partner that delivers logistics solutions with honesty, attention to detail, professionalism and passion.
+With HGL, you can be confident that you are dealing with a trusted partner that delivers logistics solutions with honesty, attention to detail, professionalism and passion.